 Flexible columns are designed to make content management at the page-level easier for content creators.
 When a flexible column is added to a HubSpot page template, users will be given the option to add, remove, and re-order modules within the individual page editor.
 This feature allows designers to create fewer templates, while still allowing marketers the flexibility to customize each page to fit their needs.

 To add a flexible column, click + Add at the top of the layout inspector.
-Locate Flexible Column, then click and drag it into the layout editor.
+Locate Flexible Column, then drag and drop it into the template.

 Please note: flexible columns can only be added to page templates, and cannot be added to email or blog templates.